nhouse417/Projects/Tracking_F1_Racing_Lines/README.md

 ## Technologies

 - Python 3.12
-- Ultralytics YOLO model
+- Ultralytics YOLOv12s model
 - Roboflow
-- MLFlow
+- MLFlow with PostgreSQL and MinIO for the backend
 - AWS S3 and Lambda functions
 - Docker